scotentSD/insights/_docs/Content/02-Post-During-Brexit.md

 ---
 ## Summary
 During Covid, businesses may experience issues with handling "Physical Post"
-- Stuff is still addressed to offices
+- Letters and Parcels are still addressed to offices
 - Offices have periods of being unmanned
 - You can't hand out employees home addresses
+- Having physical Post collected shares the same issues

 SO
 - Some staff could visit offices in "managed ways" periodically